fractastical/ar/app/playlist/README.md

 The S-expression Playlist Format
 ================================

-All playlists are composed of two or more S-expressions.
-The only required S-expressions are `title` and `playlist`:
+All playlists are composed of one or more S-expressions.
+The only required S-expression is `title`.
+The playlist can then optionally include files via either the `include` or `playlist` expressions.
+Here's an example of a simple
+playlist:

     (title "foo")